-Apple also recommends that you don't use liquid cleansers on your iPhone, but Woosh is alcohol and ammonia free, so it is less abrasive.
+Apple also recommends that you don't use liquid cleaners on your iPhone, but Woosh is alcohol and ammonia-free, so it is less abrasive.
 Just be sure to use it sparingly and not every day.

 For a truly clean iPhone, destroy all the germs with this UV phone sanitizer.
 It doesn't clean out your iPhone's charging port, but it does give you germ-free peace-of-mind.

 We may earn a commission for purchases using our links.
 Learn more.

 Grab one of these cheap cases for your iPhone 11 right now

 Ordered your new iPhone 11?
 Great, now you need a case for it.
 Check out this list of affordable cases we rounded up that'll keep your iPhone looking fresh and protected.